BrijeshYadav05253/Document-Cucumber/Cucumber.md

 * Either spaces or tabs may be used for indentation.
 The recommended indentation level is two spaces.

-# These are the keyword used to write the case in feature file(Ghrekin Scenarios)
+# These are the keywords used to write the case in the feature file(Gherkin Scenarios)

 * **Feature Keyword:** The feature file starts with the keyword Feature.
 Under feature, you can mention the feature name which is to be tested.
  <br>